 Why a well-designed study space will benefit your students

 From the very first moment you enter an unfamiliar room, its purpose should be instantly apparent.
-The décor should set the tone for the occupants spending time in the environment; the furniture and design should bring clarity to the space.
+The décor should set the tone for the occupants spending time in the environment; the furniture and indoor design should support inclusion, wellbeing and productivity.

 Educational areas can present a variety of design challenges.
 Some are easier to add splashes of inspiration to than others.
 A bright, uplifting art studio boasting generous high-ceilings and an abundance of natural light, is an easy image to visualise; yet creative spaces in schools more often than not receive an unfair share of the quota for innovative design.
 And whilst good design is obvious, the cliché dictates that great design, is in fact, transparent.

 Which brings us on to the challenge of how to effectively bring to life a study space.
 A space that by its very nature, demands minimal distraction, whilst at the same time provides the opportunity for low-level collaborative interaction.

 As with all design implications for educational environments, the number one consideration must be: What is the space going to be used for?
 An area can emit ambience aplenty, but if it doesn’t offer functionality, it will remain largely underutilised.
 It is vital to establish whether any intended study zone is primarily for private study, or if it also needs to cater for group work?
 It is also important to speak to those who will be using the space, to discover what their essential requirements might be.

 Each design process should begin by clearly determining intentions, from the choice of flooring to the functionality of the furniture.
 Attempting to diagnose a one-size-fits-all solution to building an effective study space is complex, but distinctions can certainly be made and applied to different situations and scenarios.
 Here are our 3 key points for consideration when deciding how to best maximise a designated study space.